 Wet weather can make for unstable footing everywhere.
 That’s why nerf bars, side steps and running boards feature treaded pads that help you get a grip on the step before climbing into your vehicle.
 These all-weather pads feature a grooved design that channels water away from the stepping surface.

-Beyond providing a non-slip surface for stepping, nerf bars and running boards keep the mess from getting to your vehicle's carpet.
-The treaded pad is an excellent place to wipe your feet, while the tube or board itself becomes an ingenious tool for knocking off the mud.
+Beyond providing a non-slip surface for stepping, nerf bars and running boards keep the mess from getting to your vehicle’s carpet.
+The threaded pad is an excellent place to wipe your feet, while the tube or board itself becomes an ingenious tool for knocking off the mud.

 The all-weather step pads stay in place with heavy-duty adhesive that’s sure to hold for the life of your tubes.
 Plus, they’re installed to recesses in the board or tube, meaning the strength of your step isn’t compromised with a cutout.

 A reference guide to nerf bar shapes and styles

 Virtually any kind of nerf bar you can imagine is available for most trucks or SUVs.
 Under the broad category of side steps are 2 basic styles with numerous individual varieties of each: nerf bars and running boards.
 Let’s take a quick look at each type:

 - Nerf bars

 Nerf bars: an identification guide

 Nerf bars feature an awesome industrial look in several shapes and lengths, including:

 Cab-length nerf bars